Nordstrom/kafka-connect-lambda/README.md

 ### JsonPayloadFormatter

-This example uses the following (partial) connector configuration with a SinkRecord String key and an Avro record for value with key and value schema visibility as `min` (the default):
+This example uses the following (partial) connector configuration with key and value schema visibility as `min` (the default):

 ```json
 key.converter=org.apache.kafka.connect.storage.StringConverter